bjiang0089/WolfWR/README.md

 ## Design Notes

-`Merchandise` and `productID` are the terms we were required to use.
+`Merchandise` and `productID` are the terms we were told to use.
 Throughout the code base, Merchandise and Product are used interchangeably to refer to the same thing.